google/gvisor/content/docs/user_guide/compatibility/amd64.md

 +++
 title = "AMD64"
-weight = 10
+description = "Syscall Compatibility Reference Documentation for AMD64" weight = 10
 +++

-This table is a reference of Linux syscalls for AMD64 and their compatibility status in gVisor. gVisor does not support all syscalls and some syscalls may have a partial implementation.
+This table is a reference of Linux syscalls for the AMD64 architecture and their compatibility status in gVisor. gVisor does not support all syscalls and some syscalls may have a partial implementation.

 Of 329 syscalls, 47 syscalls have a full or partial implementation.
 There are currently 51 unimplemented syscalls.
 231 syscalls are not yet documented.

 <table>
   <thead>